juju/docs/src/en/tut-google.md

 Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that makes it happen.

-!!!
-Note:
-    If you already have a controller, such as the one created in the [Using Juju locally (LXD)][tut-lxd] page, this new controller will be seamlessly added alongside.

 ## Installation

 First, install Juju, if you have not done so already.
 See